-Solving problems can also be termed “Who you yell at when things go wrong.”
+Solving problems can also be termed “Who do you yell at when things go wrong.”
 That’s still a function that both the company and the customer agree that this is a rep function.

 If you are a lab manager reading this, I would like to first ask you if you have a receptionist?
-Most companies have an empty desk and a phone out front which on occasion has a list of numbers but in most cases does not.
+Most companies have an empty desk and a phone out front which, on occasion, has a list of numbers, but in most cases does not.
 Caller ID identifies you as a lobby dweller.

-Productivity is paramount and having a bunch of salespeople cold calling your staff is a surefire way to reduce productivity.
+Productivity is paramount, and having a bunch of salespeople cold calling your staff is a surefire way to reduce productivity.
 But you don’t want to cut them off altogether!
 Sometimes you may NEED their help.
 The solution is to have a policy that says the rep must have an appointment to visit.

 To sum things up: